changkun/gp/projects/MarlQ/README.md

 Leaving this at 0 can cause the script to run indefinitely if no neighbouring vertices are found.
 - **Volume preservation:** How much volume is conserved.
 Realistically, something with pressure (like a balloon) would have a factor of 1, while a soft ball would have a much lower factor.
-- **Volume distribution ramp:** The distance across which the volume distribution ramps up from zero displacement to constant displacement across the object.

 ## How does it work